peachycloudsecurity/conference-meetup-doc/README.md

 ---

 ## **About Me**
-I am a senior cloud security engineer, founder of Kubernetes Village, and an AWS Community Builder.
+I am a senior cloud security engineer, founder of Container Security Village, and an AWS Community Builder.
 With over 6 years of experience in cloud security, Kubernetes (EKS/GKE), and DevSecOps, I’m passionate about sharing my knowledge and empowering the next generation of security professionals and women in tech.

 ---